djwtouw/CCMMPy/README.md

 - scikit-learn
 - seaborn

-To install CCMMPy, clone the repository and open a terminal in the top level directory and run
+To install `CCMMPy`, clone the repository and open a terminal in the top level directory and run
 ``` bash
 cd ccmmpy
 pip install .